Blockchain Privacy Mechanisms

 - Unlike Lelantus v1/v2 a security proof for the balance is available

 - Relatively simple cryptographic design compared to circuit-based zero-knowledge proof systems making it easier to implement and less room for error.

-- Difficult to scale past anonymity sets of 65,536 without cryptographic breakthrough or replacement of underlying Groth-Bootle proofs.
+- Difficult to scale past anonymity sets larger than 100,000 without cryptographic breakthrough, huge optimizations or replacement of underlying Groth-Bootle proofs.

 - Verification of proofs are still slower than Groth16 zkSNARKs but are mitigated with efficient batch verification

 Lelantus Spark is the work of Firo's research team and is slated to be launched on Firo's mainnet in 2022.
 Lelantus Spark builds on the work of Lelantus v1/v2, and like Lelantus v2 hides the sender and fully hides amounts but greatly improves recipient privacy with the introduction of Spark addresses.
 The efficient and trustless Groth-Bootle one-out-of-many proofs still form the foundation of Spark as it did with Lelantus v1/v2 and Sigma.

 Spark addresses work similarly to stealth addresses by allowing people to publicly share their address without it being searchable on the blockchain.
 Spark addresses instead automatically allows senders to generate one-time addresses on behalf of the recipient, which then designates who can spend the funds in the transaction.
 Additionally, third parties then are unable to easily link the recipient’s wallet address to a transaction on the blockchain without the assistance of additional external information.